 Now let’s emphasize that we haven’t really done a proper scientific investigation.
 But nonetheless, here is the investment approach that we recommend for startups investors as a starting point:

 1. Build a portfolio.
 You need to spread your bets over 5-10 companies.
 The reason is: since you don’t know exactly which ones will be successful you should cast your net wide.
 When there is a hit you can expect a >5X return, but don’t expect to have more than 1 or 2 of those in any portfolio.

 2. Avoid the weakest companies.
 This is where you can use your judgement and experience best.
 Many of the ‘startups’ out there will just have a brief run that ends nowhere.
 Try to avoid those.
 You want all of your portfolio to ‘have legs’.
 That means that they are running for years, create real value for customers, and have some kind of exit.
-You may not be able to narrow down to the 10X ‘winners’, but on the other side of the spectrum, you can probably avoid a lot of companies that never get much done.
+You may not be able to pick only the 10X winners, but you can probably avoid a lot of companies that go nowhere and end with a 0X.

 3. Practice playing peanut poker for the first few years.
-In your first few years, you should probably only be investing amounts that are very small to you.
-That way if you lose an investment it is not a traumatic experience, but just a learning experience.
+You should probably only be investing amounts that are very small to you at the beginning.
+That way: if you lose an investment it is not a traumatic experience, but just a learning experience.
 Once you have been making small investments for a few years, and your confidence grows, you can start investing bigger amounts.
 You don’t know how it feels to lose an investment until you have actually been through it.